Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

-For Lagrangian surfaces which have a Lagrangian disk cleanly intersecting in a circle, one can perform a Lagrangian disk surgery as introduced by \cite{yau17} to get a new Lagrangians.
-This procedure can be thought of performing an anti-surgery using the Lagrangian disk to create a doubly-immersed-singular point and then resolving it by doing a Polterovich surgery in the `opposite' direction.
-Such surgeries have been widely used, especially in studying exact Lagrangian fillings, see \cite{stw1,stw2,cginfty,cwmicro}.
+For Lagrangian surfaces that have a Lagrangian disk cleanly intersecting in a circle, one can perform a Lagrangian disk surgery as introduced by \cite{yau17} to get a new Lagrangians.
+This procedure can be thought of as performing an anti-surgery using the Lagrangian disk to create a doubly-immersed-singular point and then resolving it by doing a Polterovich surgery in the `opposite' direction.
+Such surgeries have been widely used, especially in studying exact Lagrangian fillings \cite{stw1,stw2,cginfty,cwmicro}.

-We define a notion of \textit{conical surgery}, a generalization of disk-surgery.
-Given a Bohr-Sommerfeld lift $\Lambda$ in the standard contact sphere $S^{2n+1}$, there is a natural Lagrangian cone $C(\Lambda)$ supported on $\Lambda$.
-We define a Lagrangian cone modelled on a Bohr-Sommerfeld Legendrian $\Lambda$ to be a topological embedding of the cone $C(\Lambda)$ such that : \begin{itemize} \item Away from the conical point, the embedding is actually a smooth Lagrangian embedding. \item The embedding looks like $C(\Lambda)$ in a Darboux ball, centered at the conical point. \end{itemize}
+We define the notion of \textit{ Lagrangian cone surgery}, a generalization of disk-surgery : Given a Bohr-Sommerfeld lift $\Lambda$ in the standard contact sphere $S^{2n+1}$, there is a natural Lagrangian cone $C(\Lambda)$ supported on $\Lambda$.
+We define a Lagrangian cone modeled on a Bohr-Sommerfeld Legendrian $\Lambda$ to be a topological embedding of the cone $C(\Lambda) \cong \Lambda \times [0,1] / ( \Lambda \times \{ 0\})$ such that : \begin{enumerate}[({C}.1)] \item away from the conical-singularity point, the embedding is a smooth Lagrangian embedding, \item in a Darboux chart centered at the conical point, the embedding looks like $C(\Lambda)$. \end{enumerate} In \S \ref{sub:conicalsurg} we generalize Lagrangian disk surgeries by using BSP surgeries with profiles coming from Legendrians in the standard contact sphere.
+In particular, we show the following result that proves the existence of Lagrangian cones satisfying properties C.1 and C.2, ensures that a Bohr-Sommerfeld surgery can be performed,

+\begin{prop*} Let $L$ be a monotone Lagrangian and $C$ be a Lagrangian cone modeled on a Bohr-Sommerfeld Legendrian $\Lambda$ in the standard contact sphere $S^{2n+1}$.
+If $C$ intersects $L$ only at its boundary $\partial C$, and the intersection is clean, then $L$ admits a Bohr-Sommerfeld-Profile surgery modeled on $\Lambda$ such that the surgered manifold $BSP^{\Lambda}(L)$ is also monotone. \end{prop*}